Difference Between Fate and Karma

 1. Fate is something that has been ordained by the divine powers, whereas Karma is based on human agency.

-2. Fate is known to be pre-defined and fixed even before the birth of an individual, but Karma works depending upon the actions that an individual performs.
+2. Fate is known to be pre-defined and fixed even before an individual’s birth, but Karma works depending upon the individual’s actions.

 3. Fate is unavoidable and cannot be changed in any manner, but Karma can be altered based on one’s activities.